See also www.bairdofbutesociety.com

 This Beautiful photo by Michael Russell MSP is one of many taken during an exceptional 3rd annual Baird of Bute Festival.
-More photos are available by clicking on Baird Festival 2012 above and at the sites for two exceptional Bute photographers
+More photos are available by clicking on the Baird Festival pages above and also at the sites representing two exceptional Bute photographers